SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 The provider can be found in the `Steeltoe.Security.DataProtection.RedisCore` package.

-You can add the provider to your project byusing the following `PackageReference` in your project file:
+You can add the provider to your project by using the following `PackageReference` in your project file:

 ```xml
 <ItemGroup>